Julie Nagam: Curatorial practice

-In 2017, she co-curated the exhibition INSURGENCE/RESURGENCE with Indigenous artist/curator Jaimie Isaac.
-This was the Winnipeg Art Gallery’s largest ever exhibition of contemporary Indigenous art featuring works by 29 artists.
-Nagam has worked with The Forks and the Winnipeg Foundation to curate a public art installation at Niizhoziibean.
+In 2017, she co-curated the exhibition INSURGENCE/RESURGENCE with Indigenous artist/curator Jaimie Isaac for the Winnipeg Art Gallery featuring 29 contemporary Indigenous artists.
+Nagam also worked with The Forks and the Winnipeg Foundation to curate a public art installation at Niizhoziibean.

 GLAM Collective

 Nagam is a member of GLAM Collective, a group of scholars who work collaboratively “through theory, curatorial and artistic practices.”
 With GLAM, Nagam co-curated a series of digital and new media incubators (Memory Keepers I, II, and III) for Indigenous artists, resulting in the installation of works at three Canadian night festivals in 2019.
 That same year, she also co-curated gathering across moana with GLAM Collective.
 The exhibition brought together artists from the Pacific and Turtle Islands at Trinity Square Video in Toronto, Canada.

 Artistic practice

-Nagam has exhibited her work internationally, including in Canada, United States, Brazil, France, New Zealand, and England.
-In 2019, her solo exhibition locating the little heartbeats was shown at Gallery 1C03 in Winnipeg and travelled to Te Whare Hera in Wellington, New Zealand.
+Nagam has exhibited her work internationally, including in Canada, United States, Brazil, France, New Zealand, and England.[citations needed] In 2019, her solo exhibition locating the little heartbeats was shown at Gallery 1C03 in Winnipeg and travelled to Te Whare Hera in Wellington, New Zealand.
 Nagam's work our future is in the land: if we listen to it was exhibited in the 2017 group show Transformers at the Smithsonian Museum in New York.
-She has presented works at Nuit Blanche Toronto and has a received public art commission in Winnipeg.